hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 !!!
 Warning

-**Note**
+**Avoid using `vertical-align: middle`**

 Just setting `vertical-align: middle` in the parent container doesn’t necessarily achieve a vertical alignment.

-This is because, despite what one may think, the [`middle` alignment](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align#middle) is not calculated in relation to the whole text ”block” but to its “x-height”.
-If you want to know more, you can read [this in-depth explanation](https://www.impressivewebs.com/css-vertical-align/) of how vertical align works in CSS.
+This is because the [`middle` alignment](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align#middle) is not calculated in relation to the whole text “block” but to its “x-height”.
+To learn more, read about [how `vertical-align` works in CSS](https://www.impressivewebs.com/css-vertical-align/).
 !!!